GPP-rgb/PrimeVerification/README.md

-# novel-conjecture-and-computational-evidence.
+# Novel-conjecture-and-computational-evidence.
-A research project exploring the relationship between Fermat primes and Mersenne primes, a novel conjecture and computational evidence.
+A research project to explore the relationship between Fermat primes and Mersenne primes, a novel conjecture and computational evidence.
 # Lucas-Lehmer Primality Test Using FFT

 ## Overview